oplS17projects/DHill-and-JGoguen/JAMES_GOGUEN.md

 given light-intensity, of the cycle_time to average_temperature.

-**Authorship note:** All of the code described here was written by myself.
+**Authorship note:** All of the code described here was written by myself unless otherwise noted.

 # Libraries Used
 The code uses four libraries: